weihao94/auto-forecast.github.io/README.md

 ## Introduction

 This standalone Python-based application is able to perform live extraction of stock data from Yahoo Finance, and from a set of predefined models, computes the daily forecast predictions for the months ahead.
 In the current build of the public version of the application, the program uses Facebook's `fbprophet` Python library for forecasting.
-The about of historical data the program takes in is at most 2 years back, from the current date.
+The amount of historical data the program takes in is at most 2 years back, from the current date.
 It will then proceed to perform forecasts for each stock, for a full year ahead.
 An example of the output for the stock FB is as follows.

 <img src="img/FB_forecast.png?raw=true"/>